aniol-petit/datathon-2024/README.md

 Derived from the US Census Bureau API, this data enriches listings with geographical and socioeconomic insights, including:
 - Location.Address.CensusBlock and Location.Address.CensusTract: Key identifiers for census regions.
 - Location.GIS.Latitude and Location.GIS.Longitude: Geographical coordinates of the properties.

+## 3. Challenge
+The goal is to create an AVM capable of predicting the most accurate property prices, providing:

+A CSV submission based on the test dataset with:
+- Listing.ListingId: Unique identifier for each property.
+- Listing.Price.ClosePrice: Predicted sale price.
+The evaluation metrics include:
+- Mean Squared Error (MSE)
+- Mean Absolute Error (MAE)
+The winning solution is not solely based on the best metrics but also on:
+Depth of data analysis, justification of decisions, supported by data.

+## 4. Process
+The workflow involved the following steps:
+### 1. Data Cleaning:

+Removed irrelevant rows and columns with excessive missing values.
+Imputed missing data using medians and logical replacements.
+Scaled numeric features, ensuring the target variable (Listing.Price.ClosePrice) remained unscaled for interpretability.

+### 2. Feature Engineering:

+Added interaction features (e.g., Bathrooms_per_Bedroom) to capture underlying patterns in the data.

+### 3. Model Selection:

+Chose Random Forest for its robustness and ability to handle diverse data types.
+Performed hyperparameter tuning for key parameters like n_estimators, max_depth, and min_samples_split.

+### 4. Validation:

+Split the training data into 80% training and 20% validation.
+Evaluated the model using MSE, MAE, and R² metrics on the validation set.